makenew/chef-cookbook/README.md

    - Set the title.
    - Replace the Description section.
    - Remove or update the badges.
+   - Customize your requirements.
+   - Add documentation for your attributes, recipes, etc.

 4. Everything else that should be filled in before using this skeleton has been marked with the prefix `replace_`.